 Pennsylvania Abolition Society Papers

 The papers of the Pennsylvania Abolition Society (PAS) cover the period 1775 to 1975 and represent an extremely rich documentation of the workings of the abolition and anti-slavery movements, as well as the Underground Railroad.
 A large part of the collection concerns the records of the PAS general meeting and various committees, financial papers, minutes, and legal papers related to cases taken on by the PAS.
 In addition, the PAS' efforts to document and assist the free black community are represented in censuses, studies, and the records of several PAS education boards and associations.

 Balch Institute of Ethnic Images in Advertising Collection

 ADOPTED ON 11/21/13!

 This collection features ethnic respresentation within American advertisements from the late 1890's to 1999.
-Spanning the decades, it is a fascinating tool for deciphering national sentiment on race, gender, and commercial consumerism through the years.
+Spanning the decades, the collection is a fascinating tool for deciphering shifting national sentiments regarding race, gender, and commercial consumerism through the years.
 The collection includes advertisements for alcoholic beverages, beauty products, automobiles, household appliances, and much more.

 The Trade Card Collection

 These trade cards come from a wide variety of 19th- and early 20th-century businesses, including hat makers, soda companies, dry goods stores, and blacksmiths.
 Many are simple and black and white, while others are colorful and decorative.